jupyterhub/mybinder.org-deploy/docs/source/deploying_mybinder.md

         repository: https://jupyterhub.github.io/helm-chart

 6. Merge this change to `config/common.yaml` into the [mybinder.org-deploy][]
-   repository following the steps in the [Deploying a change][] section above to deploy the change to [staging][], and then [prod][].
+   repository following the steps in the [Two-phase deployment  process][] section above to deploy the change to [staging][], and then [prod][].

 ### Making changes to repo2docker